irmak-ergin/measuring_naturalistic_speech_comprehension_2024/README.md

 ### Analysis & Data

-The /analysis directories contains all code used for analysis and generating the figures. *data_analysis.Rmd* file contains code to wrangle the raw data, and main analysis. *.ipynb* files mainly contain semantic similarity analysis, data visualization, and explanatory data analysis.
+The /analysis directories contain all code used for analysis and generating the figures. *data_analysis.Rmd* file contains code to wrangle the raw data, and main analysis. *.ipynb* files mainly contain semantic similarity analysis, data visualization, and explanatory data analysis.

+Data files of each experiment can be found in the OSF repository of the OSF repository of the project https://osf.io/zk3c5/files/osfstorage

 #### Data processing & analysis steps